Ph.D. Students

 Erik Barbosa

 Bio: Erik received his B.S. in Mechanical Engineering at Brigham Young University in 2021.
 He conducted research in the Temperature, Energy and Material Properties (TEMP) Lab, where he developed a sensor to measure the thermal conductivity of molten salts using the transient hot wire method.
 Erik also did a summer research internship at Los Alamos National Lab, where he used multi-sensor collaborative sampling schemes to reconstruct mechanical system signals.
 Currently, he is a Ph.D. student in Mechanical Engineering at Georgia Tech, where his research is focused on developing thermochemical energy storage to decarbonize heat for building applications.
+Erik is a recipient of the NSF Graduate Research Fellowship.
 Outside of research, Erik enjoys outdoor activities and playing video games.

 Email: Erik Barbosa